Reserves are materials and resources which have been set aside by a professor to be used for a class.

 - Go to the appropriate library’s help desk to request an item on reserve.

-If University Libraries do not own needed materials, you can place your own copy on reserve or recommend that the item is purchased for the Libraries collections.
-John M. Olin Library as well as several other campus libraries offer Reserve services.
+If University Libraries do not own needed materials, you can place your copy on reserve or recommend that the item is purchased for the University Libraries collections.
+John M. Olin Library, as well as several other campus libraries, offer Reserve services.

 To place materials on physical course reserve:

-- Click on the button below for Ares*, the Libraries’ eReserves system.
+- Click the button below for Ares, the University Libraries’ eReserves system.

 - Following the online instructions, fill out the form as completely as possible.